 - Added extras (underfloor heating, extra insulation)

-For a more detailed breakdown of what could affect the costs of your conservatory, see the third section of this article.
+For a more detailed breakdown of what could affect your conservatory prices, see the third section of this article.

 Are you looking for more specific prices for your needs?
 You’re in luck!
 The table below shows you how much the most common conservatory types cost according to whether they are constructed with a dwarf wall or with full-height glazing.
 This does not include extras such as base work, fittings and installation costs.
 Nor does it include VAT.
 The price could easily double when one takes all of the extra (and taxes) into account.

 Conservatory Prices (uPVC)

 |Victorian||£3,850 - £5,800|